Rayanworkout/PDFGen/README.md

-# PDFGen
+# HTML to PDF Generator

 A simple CLI tool to generate PDFs from standard HTML files or Jinja2 templates.

-Jinja is a templating language for Python that allows you to easily use variables, loops, and conditions in your HTML files.
+_Jinja is a templating language for Python that allows you to easily use variables, loops, and conditions in your HTML files._

-This tool can be used to generate invoices, reports, rent receipts, etc.
+This tool can be used to generate invoices, reports, rent receipts ...

 Just clone the repo, create your html file inside the `templates` directory and run the script.